didof/practical-ethical-hacking/host-header-injection/README.md

 # Host Header Injection: A Full Account Takeover Demo

+> **Warning:**
+>
+> [DISCLAIMER] This project is for educational purposes only and is intended to demonstrate a cryptographic vulnerability.
+It is not intended for malicious use.
+The author is not responsible for any misuse of this information or the provided code.

 [🇮🇹](/host-header-injection/docs/ita.md)

 Welcome\!
 This interactive demo will walk you through a complete, end-to-end **Host Header Injection** attack.
 You'll play the role of both the user and the attacker to understand how a single, seemingly small vulnerability can lead to a total account takeover.